Every job field has terminology that sounds like a foreign language to a normal person.

-These terms become part of your everyday vocabulary after working in a certain field for awhile and eventually you don’t even realize that no one has any idea what you are talking about when you use them.
+These terms become part of your everyday vocabulary after working in a certain field for a while.
+Eventually, you don’t even realize that no one has any idea what you are talking about when you use them.

 The term “adjustment” is used when talking about comparable properties in the appraisal report.

-Once the appraiser has identified the comparable properties that are most similar to the property that is being appraised, he will make “adjustments” to the sale or list price of each comparable.
-These adjustments are made in the form of dollar amounts and are used to bring the comparable properties into equivalency with the subject property.
+Once the appraiser has identified the comparable properties that are most similar to the property being appraised, he will make “adjustments” to the sale or list price of each comparable.
+These adjustments are made in the form of dollar amounts and are used to bring comparable properties into equivalency with the subject property.

 “As Completed” or “Subject To”

 These terms can be used interchangeably but sometimes mean different things in different circumstances.
 Sometimes an appraisal can be written on a property that is incomplete or suffering from items that need to be repaired before further action can be taken.